mapbender/mapbender-documentation/en/installation/installation_ubuntu.rst

 * Apache installation with the following modules activated:
     * mod_rewrite
     * libapache2-mod-php
+* PostgreSQL Installation
+    * It is recommended to use a PostgreSQL database for Mapbender.
+    * It is recommended to create a database user to access the Mapbender database.

 Nginx can also be used as web server (this will not be discussed in detail here).